TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/15 - Ezra/Ezra 2/Ezra 2.38.md

 ---

-The children of Pashhur, a thousand two hundred forty and seven.
+The children of Pashhur, one thousand two hundred forty-seven.